dmbarbour/wikilon/docs/AboutAO.md

 ## AO Words

-Words are weakly constrained to avoid ambiguity with ABC or AO wrappers.
+Words are weakly constrained to support AO wrappers, present and future.
 In addition to the normal limits on tokens (no curly braces, control characters, or replacement character), words prohibit characters SP, `@[]<>(),;|"`.
 Also, the empty word is prohibited.

-Words `a`, `b`, `c`, and `d` are valid, but refer to the four corresponding ABC primitives and may not be redefined.
+Words `a`, `b`, `c`, and `d` are valid, but refer to the four corresponding ABC primitives - apply, bind, copy, and drop - and may not be redefined.
 These are effectively the four 'keywords' of AO.

 Developers are encouraged to further limit themselves to relatively short words that have convenient embeddings in URLs, natural language documentation, [editable views](EditingAO.md), and so on.